Hero Image

 Field Conditions

 Research takes place across a remarkable range of coastal habitats, from spruce-fir forests and rocky shorelines to windswept mountaintops and coastal barrens.
-Depending on the day's project, participants may work in permanent forest monitoring plots, explore wave-washed intertidal zones, survey vegetation on exposed summits or visit remote coastal sites along the Schoodic Peninsula.
+Depending on the day's project, participants may work in permanent forest monitoring plots, survey vegetation on exposed summits, or visit remote coastal sites along the Schoodic Peninsula.
 Terrain is often uneven and can include roots, rocks, dense vegetation, wet ground and exposed bedrock.
 Along the coast, conditions are influenced by tides, wind and weather, while mountain and shoreline environments can feel significantly cooler than inland areas.
 Summer weather in Maine is highly variable.
 Participants should be prepared for sunshine, fog, wind, rain and rapidly changing conditions, sometimes all within the same day.

 Questions?